Gold Coast Transport Guide

 Most major tourist attractions outside Surfers Paradise including the Gold Coast theme parks, Dreamworld, MovieWorld, Sea World, Wet n Wild and WhiteWater World, all have their own parking which is free and there is lots of it.
 At other locations you might have to pay on exit, or use a parking meter.

 When hiring a car, I highly recommend you consider a GPS to help assist in the navigation and help keep your holiday happy and free from map reading stress!
-If you have a smart phone you could also use a maps app to guide you around.
+If you have a smart phone you could also use a maps app to guide you around - but you will need data to do that.

 However, if you are not used to driving in Australia or just want to relax and enjoy your holiday, you can consider several different door to door transfer services available.
 Read on to see the most popular with their pros and cons.